Bernard Schwartz House: 2000s renovation

 Jason Nordhougen and Terry Records of Minnesota bought the Schwartz House in September 2003, paying $315,000.
-Two friends, Michael Ditmer and his partner Lisa Proechel, helped renovate the house.
-Ditmer had been a fan of Wright's work ever since he first visited Taliesin as a teenager, but he could not afford to buy a Wright–designed house, so he partnered with Nordhougen and Records instead.
-Ditmer later told the Madison Capital Times that he wanted to rent out the house as a homestay, and he also wanted to buy several other Wright–designed houses for the same purpose.
+Two friends, Michael Ditmer and his partner Lisa Proechel, helped renovate it.
+Ditmer had been a fan of Wright's work ever since he first visited Taliesin as a teenager, but he could not afford to buy a Wright-designed house, so he partnered with Nordhougen and Records instead.
+Ditmer later told the Madison Capital Times that he wanted to rent out the Schwartz House as a homestay, and he also wanted to buy several other Wright-designed houses for the same purpose.
 Bamco Architects was hired to help renovate the structure, Schaus Roofing and Mechanical Contracting was charged with replacing the roof, and Hoffman Bros. was responsible for other renovations.
 The Frank Lloyd Wright Foundation gave the restoration team the original plans for the building.

 The renovation included cleaning the wood, rebuilding the utility room, and replacing some decorative features.
 Initially, the renovation was supposed to cost $35,000, but the renovation cost tripled after the restoration team found additional issues.
 The restoration team obtained replacement cypress boards from Florida because the material was no longer widely available in the Midwest.
 In addition, the team rebuilt the roof and the chimney.
-Records and Nordhougen furnished the interiors with props such as a phone, a radio, a desk lamp, and a copy of the 1938 Life magazine article from which the house's design was derived.
-They also displayed media about Wright, including videos and books, at the house.
+Records and Nordhougen furnished the interiors with props such as a phone, a radio, a desk lamp, and a copy of the 1938 Life magazine article from which the design was derived.
+They also displayed media about Wright there, including videos and books.
 The renovation ultimately cost $200,000.
 None of the original furniture remained after the renovation; instead, the house displays replicas of furnishings possessed by its previous owners.